andngdtudk/andngdtudk.github.io/blog-posts/mbrl.md

 *Munich*, 17th April 2026

 In our previous post, we explored how reinforcement learning enables agents to learn optimal behavior through trial and error, without requiring explicit models of the environment.
 Model-free methods like Q-learning and policy gradients have achieved remarkable successes, from playing Atari games to controlling robots.
 But they share a fundamental limitation: they are **sample inefficient**.
-Learning purely from experience requires enormous amounts of interaction with the environment — often millions of trials to master tasks that humans can learn from just a few examples.
+Learning purely from experience requires enormous amounts of interaction with the environment, often millions of trials to master tasks that humans can learn from just a few examples.

 The key to human-like sample efficiency lies in **mental simulation**.
 When you consider crossing a busy street, you don't need to actually step into traffic multiple times to learn it's dangerous.
-You imagine possible futures — "if I step out now, that car will hit me" — using your internal model of how the world works.
+You imagine possible futures, "if I step out now, that car will hit me", using your internal model of how the world works.
 This is the essence of **model-based reinforcement learning**: learning a model of the environment's dynamics and using it to simulate and plan before acting.

 Model-based RL represents a synthesis of everything we've covered: it uses system identification from control theory to learn dynamics, employs optimization methods for trajectory planning, leverages the MDP framework for value estimation, and when combined with tree search, achieves superhuman performance in complex domains like chess and Go.
 This post explores the mathematical foundations and algorithms that make model-based RL so powerful.